wuxiangzhou2010/blockchainnote/ethereum/ethereum_temp.md

 ## technolody

-- technology for the developers `web3 js`.
+- technology for the developers `web3.js`.

 - for consumers `metamask/mist browser`